Get Your Schengen Visa Application for Malta Online Now!

 Our services make it simple to apply online, as soon as the Malta visa becomes available.
 Once you’ve uploaded all your information, we will send it to the embassy of Malta, making your Malta visa application process quick and easy.

 These are the steps for applying for a Malta Schengen visa:

 - Step 1: Complete the application form and select your preferred processing time.

 - Step 2: Check the details and pay the application fee online.

-- Step 3: Upload the necessary documents and submit your Portuguese visa application.
+- Step 3: Upload the necessary documents and submit your Malta visa application.

 Our visa experts will then process your Malta visa application.
 You may still need to go to the embassy for an interview and to provide your biometrics.

 Costs and processing times for a Malta visa

 When you start the Malta visa application process through iVisa.com, you have the following options: